 UK Parliament’s Modern Slavery Programme

 The UK Parliament is committed to tackling modern slavery and human trafficking.
-We're taking a zero-tolerance approach to modern slavery and human trafficking, and all forms of corruption and bribery associated with these criminal acts.
+We've adopted a proactive approach to mitigating modern slavery and all forms of corruption and bribery associated with these criminal acts.

 Parliament’s Modern Slavery Programme was implemented to drive forward our commitment to tackling modern slavery.
 This will help ensure our organisation and practices are fair and inclusive, and that the wellbeing of our staff, contractors and colleagues is central to all our work.

 The programme focuses on a range of development areas, including updating procurement processes, training and awareness raising, and due diligence activity to mitigate any risks in our supply chains.

 Our Modern Slavery Statement details the steps taken by the UK Parliament to understand all potential modern slavery risks related to our business and to implement steps to prevent slavery and human trafficking between 1 April 2021 – 31 March 2022.

 The statement demonstrates our commitment to maximising transparency, by giving the public a full understanding of the steps we've taken to prevent modern slavery in our supply chains.
 We recognise that we still have some way to go, however we will not stop until we are confident that vulnerable people are protected from exploitation and are treated with the dignity and respect they deserve.

 This is the UK Parliament’s second Modern Slavery Statement.
 We'll build on our statements year on year.

 We've set ourselves goals at the end of the statement and we'll update on progress in our next statement in 2023.